ioBroker/ioBroker.javascript/docs/en/blockly.md

  * * * * * *  schedule
 ```

 But there is a good help for you to build such a rules.
-By clicking on rule the CRON dialog will be opened and you can specify by mouse your rule.
+By clicking on rule the CRON dialog will be opened, and you can specify by mouse your rule.

 ![Schedule](img/trigger_schedule_1_en.png)